Clique trees of infinite locally finite chordal graphs: Infinite clique trees

 \end{theorem}

-The proof of this theorem is in section~\ref{sec_proof_characterisation}.
-Note that, only~\eqref{eq_characterisation_inducedTree} says directly that $T\InducedBy{\CliquesOfG}=T$ is a tree.
+Note that, only~\eqref{eq_characterisation_inducedTree} says directly that $T=T\InducedBy{\CliquesOfG}$ is a tree.
 In~\eqref{eq_characterisation_contractedTree}, this fact is not so obvious, but follows from an inductive bottom-up construction.
-The big advantage of~\eqref{eq_characterisation_contractedTree} is that we can compose a clique tree from trees on smaller parts of the clique graph.
-The following subsections show that this is a bijection, leading to a better understanding of the structure of clique trees and their enumeration.
+The advantage of~\eqref{eq_characterisation_contractedTree} is that it allows to compose a clique tree from trees on smaller parts of the clique graph.
+In Section~\ref{sec_bijection}, we see that these parts do not overlap.
+Thus, we may pick the trees in~\eqref{eq_characterisation_contractedTree} independently of each other.
+Consequently, we construct parts of a clique tree locally without knowing the global structure.